flux-framework/flux-core/doc/man3/flux_reactor_create.rst

    The reactor will internally register a SIGCHLD handler and be capable of handling flux child watchers (see :man3:`flux_child_watcher_create`).

-For each event source and type that is to be monitored, a flux_watcher_t object is created using a type-specific create function, and started with :man3:`flux_watcher_start`.
+For each event source and type that is to be monitored, a :type:`flux_watcher_t` object is created using a type-specific create function, and started with :man3:`flux_watcher_start`.

-For each event source and type that is to be monitored, a flux_watcher_t object is created and associated with a specific reactor using a type-specific create function, and started with :man3:`flux_watcher_start`.
+For each event source and type that is to be monitored, a :type:`flux_watcher_t` object is created and associated with a specific reactor using a type-specific create function, and started with :man3:`flux_watcher_start`.
 To receive events, control must be transferred to the reactor event loop by calling :func:`flux_reactor_run`.

 The full list of flux reactor run flags is as follows: